I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 No matter the cause, you need to understand how RV toilet systems work.

-So, unless you have a problem that requires a major repair, the problems I just mentioned are easy to fix.
+So, unless you have a problem that requires a major repair, the items I just mentioned are easy to fix.

-The lengths you must go to do a corrective clean out will depend on the severity of the problem.
-The worst case scenario happens when you try to empty the reservoir and nothing comes out.
-The fix for is not pretty, but it is the only way you can get rid of the smell.
+The lengths you must go to do a corrective clean-out will depend on the severity of the problem.
+The worst-case scenario happens when you try to empty the reservoir and nothing comes out.
+The fix is not pretty, but it is the only way you can get rid of the smell.
 How to Clear an RV Toilet Clog shows you how to do this job.

 The article I linked to above will tell you how to deep clean your system so that it starts working again and eliminates the odor.